tianshouzhi/dragon/dragon-web/src/main/resources/static/bower_components/AngularJS-Toaster/README.md

      throw an exception if isolateScope is detected.
 All data must be passed via the directiveData argument.

         ```js
-      // The toast pop call, passing in a directive name to be rendered
+      // The toast pop call, passing in a directive dsName to be rendered
       toaster.pop({
               type: 'info',
-              body: 'bind-name',
+              body: 'bind-dsName',
               bodyOutputType: 'directive',
-              directiveData: { name: 'Bob' }
+              directiveData: { dsName: 'Bob' }
       });
         ```